Photo: Dick Thomas Johnson via Wikimedia Commons (CC BY 2.0)Naruto Tokyo Pilgrimage 2026: Shinobi Locations Guide

 Collaboration Calendar Strategy

 Naruto collaboration cafes follow predictable seasonal patterns.
-I've documented that major collaborations typically occur:
+Tracking the publicly-announced collab calendar over the last several years shows major collaborations typically occur:

 - Spring (March-April): Often coincides with new releases